matteohoeren/SpikeballReferee-ML/data_collector/README.md

 # Data collector

-This Python script connects to an MCU via serial communication, reads accelerometer data sent by the `SendAcceleration` Arduino sketch, and saves it to CSV files.
+This Python script connects to an MCU via serial communication, reads accelerometer data sent by the `SendAcceleration` Arduino sketch, saves it to CSV files and plots a graph of the recorded accelerations.
 It provides an easy-to-use CLI with the ability to use keystrokes to label incoming datasets.

 ## Dependencies